-- The William and Flora Hewlett Foundation, the Research Cooperation initiative of the Swedish International Development Agency (Sida), and The Wellcome Trust, currently cover the bulk of its general operating expenses. - It receives compensation for its services to projects and for providing leadership for consultancies, including the large projects such as INESS, Optimunise, INTREC and iHOPE. - To ensure long-term sustainability, INDEPTH is working towards establishing an Endowment Fund.
+- The William and Flora Hewlett Foundation, the Research Cooperation initiative of the Swedish International Development Agency (Sida), and The Wellcome Trust, currently cover the bulk of its general operating expenses. - It receives compensation for its services to projects and for providing leadership for consultancies, including the large projects such as INESS, Optimunise, ABACUS and iHOPE. - To ensure long-term sustainability, INDEPTH has established an Endowment Fund.